-Besides jewellery and coins, gold can also be bought in electronic form through Exchange Traded Funds (ETFs).
-This form of purchase lets the buyer invest in gold in electronic form and accumulate units of gold which can be sold later on to buy physical gold.
+Besides jewelry and coins, gold can also be bought in electronic form through Exchange Traded Funds (ETFs).
+Gold ETFs lets the buyer invest in gold in electronic form and accumulate units of gold which can be sold later on to buy physical gold.

-Now the question arises, when the goal is to use gold as jewellery for a family wedding, with the availability of so many options, what makes the most sense?
-How one should plan towards gold purchases and which option is better to accumulate gold for wedding ceremony, especially when wedding is due 2-3 years or more down the line.
+Now the question arises when the goal is to use gold as jewelry for a family wedding, with the availability of so many options, what makes the most sense?
+How one should plan towards gold purchases and which option is better (Gold ETF or Gold jewelry) to accumulate gold for a wedding ceremony, especially when the wedding is due 2-3 years or more down the line.

 While deciding one has to weigh different gold buying options on the basis of convenience, security, purity, taxation and cost effectiveness.

-Another option that one may consider, is buying gold coins in small quantities like of 5gm/10gm and convert those into jewellery as and when required.
+Another option that one may consider, is buying gold coins in small quantities like of 5gm/10gm and convert those into jewelry as and when required.

-Gold coins sold by banks, cost 5-10% higher than market price due to distribution costs payable to the banks.
-These coins come under sealed packaging with assay certification, thus the purity of these gold coins is unquestionable.
+Gold coins sold by banks cost 5-10% higher than market price due to distribution costs payable to the banks.
+These coins come in sealed packaging with assay certification, thus the purity of these gold coins is unquestionable.
 Same goes for gold bricks.
 The coins and bricks can be bought from jewellers also, but there could be doubt on the purity aspect.

 One has to understand that buying gold in physical form needs some security arrangements too.
 Depending on the quantity of gold you intend to buy, you have to rent a bank locker and pay annual charges.
 If kept at home you need to take requisite insurances to cover the risk of theft and burglary.
 There is also the inconvenience and transit cost attached to regular buying of coins/jewellery and depositing the same in the locker.
 You may also not be able to buy small quantities like of 1 gm/2 gm.

-To answer this issue there’s another way one can invest in gold and that is electronically through ETFs (Exchange Traded Funds).
+To answer this issue there’s another way one can invest in gold and that is electronically through Gold ETF (Exchange Traded Funds).

-ETFs are traded in stock exchanges with underlying asset as GOLD.
-You can buy as small as 0.5 gm of gold through ETF and keep it in your demat account.
+Gold ETFs are traded on stock exchanges with the underlying asset as GOLD.
+You can buy as small as 0.5 gm of gold through ETF and keep it in your Demat account.
 Practically this is investment in gold eliminates the worry on the purity part.
 This lets you accumulate small quantities and you can sell out when you want to buy physical gold.

-Earlier there used to be a tax advantage in buying Gold ETF as compared to physical gold as it did not attract wealth tax and had the lenient capital gain taxation.
-But in last budget, finance minister has taken away those benefits and now ETF and Physical gold are at par at least from taxation point of view.
+Earlier there used to be a tax advantage in buying Gold ETFs as compared to physical gold as it did not attract wealth tax and had the lenient capital gain taxation.
+But in the last budget, the finance minister has taken away those benefits and now ETF and Physical gold are at par at least from the taxation point of view.